Famous People With Tinnitus

 Barbara Joan Streisand is an American singer, filmmaker, and actress born on the 24th of April 1942.
-She has registered tremendous success in multiple entertainment fields and has the rare opportunity to be awarded an Emmy, Grammy, Oscar, and Tony Award.
+She has gained tremendous success in multiple entertainment fields and had the rare opportunity to be awarded an Emmy, Grammy, Oscar, and Tony Award.

-Streisand revealed in 1985 that she had had tinnitus since she was nine years old.
+In 1985, Streisand revealed that she had been suffering with tinnitus since she was just nine years old.
 She doesn't know the exact cause of the tinnitus; according to her, it suddenly started one day while she was sitting in the classroom at school, and the ringing hasn't stopped since then.